‘World’s Hottest Weather Girl’ Yanet Garcia Rocks Super Short Red Dress & Nude Heels

 As many longtime fans of Yanet may already know, she shot to fame thanks in part to her relationship with popular YouTuber star Doug Martin, also known as “Faze Censor.”

-The pair made headlines when it was reported that Faze had broken up to Yanet in order to spend more time playing his favorite video game, Call of Duty.
+The pair made headlines when it was reported that Faze had broken up with Yanet in order to spend more time playing his favorite video game, Call of Duty.

 “So, I am relaxed, at peace, I keep what was good about the relationship in my heart.
 We were in a long distance relationship, it was very difficult.
 I actually do not judge him, on the contrary I wish him all the success, I hope that he wins that championship and it gives him all that he wants,” Yanet told The Mirror following the split.